-The Phillips 66 Ferndale Refinery applied to Whatcom County for permits to install a 300,000-barrel external floating roof crude oil storage tank and an 80,000-barrel external floating roof fuel oil storage tank in a tank farm located within the Refinery.
+The Phillips 66 Ferndale Refinery applied to Whatcom County for permits to install a 300,000-barrel crude oil storage tank and an 80,000-barrel fuel oil storage tank which would have increased the refinery’s operational storage capacity by 9.6% (from 3,969,000 to 4,349,000 barrels).
 The stated purpose of the proposed project is to manufacture low-sulfur marine fuels in compliance with regulatory requirements from the International Maritime Association (“IMO”), which went into effect in 2020.
 This proposed project requires the Refinery to be able to completely segregate low-sulfur fuel oil (and the low-sulfur crude oil used in its production) from higher sulfur fuel oil and crude oil.

 In filling out the required State Environmental Policy Act (“SEPA”) checklist, the Refinery did not quantify the amount or types of vessel traffic associated with this project, and thus Whatcom County was unable to assess the potential impacts of project-related vessel traffic on the Salish Sea ecosystem, including potential impacts to the region’s critically endangered Southern Resident Killer Whales, prior to issuing a revised Mitigated Determination of Nonsignificance (“MDNS”) for the project.